Eagle skull

 Cyanoramphus novaezelandiae

-The NZ red-crowned parakeet is one of 4 red-crowned species in tropical to subantarctic locations.
-Four C. novaezelandiae subspecies, each in New Caledonia, and on Norfolk, Antipodes and Macquarie Islands were reclassified in 2001 as different species.
-It is rarely seen on the NZ mainland islands, but Stewart Island, some offshore islands and the Auckland Islands are strongholds.
+The NZ red-crowned parakeet is one of 4 red-crowned species in a wide range of tropical to subantarctic locations.
+Four previous C. novaezelandiae subspecies, each in New Caledonia, and on Norfolk, Antipodes and Macquarie Islands were reclassified in 2001 as different species.
+It is rarely seen on the NZ mainland islands, but Stewart Island, some offshore islands, and Ewing Island in the subantarctic Auckland Islands are strongholds.
 Two subspecies are on the Kermadec and Chatham Islands.
+See more

 Red-crowned parakeet